uconn-maglab/git-better/01_Meet_GitKraken.md

 constraint.

 An individual preference for one license or another is a matter of personal philosophy and practical considerations.
-Just make sure that if you are publishing your work, you have *some* license on it (or an explicit statement of all rights reserved), and that if you are using someone else's work, you do so in
+Just make sure that if you are publishing your work, you have *some* license on it (or an explicit statement of all rights reserved), and that if you are using someone else's work, you do so in keeping with the terms of the project's license.

 ## Git workflow with GitKraken